-Did you know that Penticton is one of the only towns in the world located between two lakes?
-The other is Interlaken in Switzerland.
-After learning this, I had a little think about what else makes the small town of Penticton a pretty unique place.
+Did you know that Penticton is one of very few towns in the world located between two lakes?
+The most famous is Interlaken in Switzerland.
+After learning this, I had a little think about what else makes the small town of Penticton (my home for over two years) so special.

 Floating the Channel

 Drifting down a slow river on a plastic floating device (a ‘floatie’) is a pretty common part of any summer in British Columbia.
 Penticton, however, is home to what must be the laziest river of them all!

 Created in the 1950’s to control water flow between Okanagan and Skaha lakes, the River Channel hosts the province’s biggest floating party every summer.

 The slow, shallow river is the perfect place to relax, listen to music, drink, chat and sunbathe.
 There’s even an Elvis impersonator who pops up at the half-way point.
 Depending on the time of year, it takes about 2-3 hours to drift the full 7km length.

 Not just a town for wine lovers, Penticton is something of a craft beer mecca.
 Lonely Planet recently named it as “Canada’s Craft Beer Capital.”

 Penticton, a relatively small town with a year-round population of 32,000, has a total of six breweries!
 To save you doing the maths, that’s one brewery for every 5,333 people.

 Three breweries are located in the downtown core, just a few blocks from each other.
 Another downtown brewery is due to open in autumn 2020.

 The world-renowned climbing destination of Skaha Bluffs is hidden in the hills just south of Penticton.
 Three parallel canyons offer over a thousand climbing routes to visitors.
 The Bluffs may be every sport climber’s heaven, but some traditional climbing is possible here too.